olivertandy/PolynomialTransform/README.md

 # Polynomial Transform
 Adjustable transformation of a 2D coordinate grid.
 The program takes a grid of points in a space with coordinates (_x_, _y_) and transforms the points to a new set of points (_x'_, _y'_) where both _x'_ and _y'_ are general polynomials of degree 3 in both _x_ and _y_.
-The coefficients of these polynomials are presented as adjustable knobs, which can be adjusted and the corresponding effect on the transformed grid observed.
+The coefficients of these polynomials are presented as arrays of knobs, which can be adjusted and the corresponding effect on the transformed grid observed.

 ![Example](/images/example.png)